gpongelli/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     Now you can make your changes locally.

-6. When you're done making changes, check that your changes pass the tests, including testing other Python versions, with tox:
+6. When you're done making changes, check that your changes pass flake8 and tests, including testing other Python versions, with tox:

     ```